Code-Institute-Submissions/breathe-MS2/README.md

 ## Features
 ### index.html Page
-- Sticky header containing site logo on top Left
+- Transparent header containing site logo on top Left
 - Hero image taking up 100vh
+- Transparent jumbotron in the centre of the hero image with text and button leading to breathe.html page
-- Under the hero image, heading and four text areas detailing the different breathing practises
+- Under the hero image, heading and three text areas detailing the different breathing practises
-- Button in the centre of the hero image to open up modal
+- An image in the breathing techniques container
 - Footer to include social media links to open in separate tab

+### breathe.html Page
+- Site logo which contains an anchor tag to the index.html page
+- Circle with breathing prompts
+- Play/ pause button in the circle to control the breathing exercise
+- Settings button to bring you to modal box

  ### Modal
-- Modal content to include radio buttons to make choice on technique and time
+- Modal content to include radio buttons to make choice of technique
+- Fourth radio button is custom choice which when selected gives drop down range sliders for inhale, hold, exhale, hold
 - Modal content to include submit button to start breathing exercise on breathe.html page
-- Modal to include "exit" button to return to index.html page
+- Modal to include "exit" button to return to breathe.html page

-### breathe.html Page
-- Site logo which contains an anchor tag to the index.html page
-- Play/ pause button to control the breathing exercise
-- Volume on/off button to control whether music is playing or not
-- Settings button to bring you back to modal content

 ### Existing Features
 - Feature 1 - allows users X to achieve Y, by having them fill out Z
 - ...